1. Title: Awards of council terms of reference policy

-5.1.3 The Rose-Hunt Award will only be made to current employees of The Royal Australian College of General Practitioners under exceptional circumstances, subject to Council endorsement.
+5.1.3 The Rose-Hunt Award will only be made to current employees of The Royal Australian College of General Practitioners under exceptional circumstances, subject to RACGP Board endorsement.

 5.1.4 Only one Rose-Hunt Award will be made each year.
 The Rose-Hunt Award will only be awarded if there is one outstanding individual candidate for the award.